koxudaxi/datamodel-code-generator/docs/index.md

                         Capitalize field names on enum --special-field-name-prefix SPECIAL_FIELD_NAME_PREFIX
-                        Set field name when enum value is empty (default: `_`) --use-subclass-enum   Define Enum class as subclass with field type when enum has type (int, float, bytes, str) --class-name CLASS_NAME
+                        Set field name when enum value is empty (default: `_`) --remove-special-field-name-prefix  Remove field name prefix when first character can't be used as Python field name --use-subclass-enum   Define Enum class as subclass with field type when enum has type (int, float, bytes, str) --class-name CLASS_NAME